rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 in preparation.
 Other components will be added to the DCRM family as they are developed.

-<sup>1</sup>The term “rare materials” is used to refer to any special materials that repositories have
+<sup>1</sup>The term "rare materials" is used to refer to any special materials that repositories have
 chosen to distinguish from general materials by the ways in which they house, preserve, or collect them.
-Rarity in the narrow sense of “scarce” may or may not be a feature of these materials.
+Rarity in the narrow sense of "scarce" may or may not be a feature of these materials.

 #### I.2.
 Descriptive Cataloging of Rare Materials (Books)